uagarwal123/tfidf-search/README.md

 Lastly I implemented the ability to interact with the system using the command line interface.

 Results are pretty accurate, it correctly identifies the relevant lecture most of the times.
-A possible way to evaluate the system would be to create an annotated dataset with queries and expected output, can then use this to calculate the hit rate.
+A possible way to evaluate the system would be to create an annotated dataset with queries and expected output, can then use this to calculate metrics like Precision@K or Recall@k